Department Highlights

 Undergraduate Student Excellence

-Congratulations to our award winners!
+Congratulations to our award winners for the 2023–24 academic year!

 KULTURA I LINGVISTIKA HONOR IN RUSSIAN WINNERS